PlanetAPL/APLkeyboard/README.md

 The file was edited with Ukelele ( http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele )

 To install,
-- move the bundle to /Library/Keyboard Layouts
+- move the bundle to /Library/Keyboard Layouts (or ~/Library/Keyboard Layouts)
 - log out (then back in)
 - open Keyboard Preferences
 - on the *Input Sources* tab click the + in the lower left corner